-Coordinated strikes likely to hit primary and secondary schools next year
+Education Minister Chris Hipkins says teachers keep asking for more

 "The Government has said there is no more money.
 To win, we will need to force the Government to change the fiscal rules they have committed to," he said.

+"We've also got issues of health, housing and welfare we've got to grapple with."

+Stuart denied Hipkins's claim that NZEI had increased its claims through the bargaining process and said the union has asked from the start for action on workload and class sizes as well as pay.

-Teachers leaving the meeting afterwards said others who spoke from the floor rejected the Government's latest offer "overwhelmingly".
+Teachers leaving the Alexandra Park meeting said others who spoke from the floor rejected the Government's latest offer "overwhelmingly".

-The offer, which the Ministry of Education costed at $698m over three years, stuck to the standard 3 per cent a year for most teachers, but added an extra 3 per cent step at the top of the scale from 2020 which would benefit about a third of teachers, giving them a total of 12.6 per cent more by 2020.
+The offer, which the Ministry of Education costed at $698 million over three years, stuck to the standard 3 per cent a year for most teachers, but added an extra 3 per cent step at the top of the scale from 2020 which would benefit about a third of teachers, giving them a total of 12.6 per cent more by 2020.

 It also offered an immediate $500 one-off payment to all NZEI primary and intermediate teachers, plus a 39 per cent jump in the maximum pay for about 1500 fulltime-equivalent teachers who do not have degrees because they trained before degrees became standard for primary teachers.